olivierdalang/django-toosimple-q/README.md

   - schedules are no longer stored in the database, only their execution infomation is (which means that `--recreate-only` and `--no-recreate` arguments are removed)
   - replaced last_check by run_on_creation argument in schedule_task decorator (`@schedule_task(..., last_chec=None)` -> `@schedule_task(..., run_on_creation=True)`)
   - included a demo project showcasing some custom tasks setups
+  - updated compatibility to Django 3.2 and 4.0, and Python 3.8-3.10

 - master
   - made `last_check` and `last_run` optional in the admin